nccshecodes/shecodes-2020/src/education/accessibility-masterclass.md

 ---
-course: "Front-end Accessibility Masterclass"
+course: Front-end Accessibility Masterclass
-provider: "Marcy Sutton, SmashingConf online workshops"
+provider: Marcy Sutton, SmashingConf online workshops
-date: "2020-06-16"
+date: '2020-06-16'
 ---

 10 hour workshop on how to approach accessibility with HTML, CSS, and JavaScript